w3c/wai-curricula/intro.md

 ### Prerequisites for instructors

-[Advanced] In-depth knowledge of accessibility principles and universal design, and expertise in working with people with different types of disabilities.
+[Advanced] In-depth knowledge of accessibility principles and inclusive design, and expertise in working with people with different types of disabilities.

 ### Approximate Duration